Director

 Post Baccalaureate Research Assistant

-Madison was born in Minneapolis, Minnesota, and received a B.A in psychology from Augsburg University in her hometown.
-After graduating, she became a research assistant in the Voss lab through the iDREAM neuroscience post-bacc program.
+Madison was born in Minneapolis, Minnesota, and received a BA in psychology from Augsburg University in her hometown.
+After graduating, she became a research assistant in the Voss lab through the iDREAM neuroscience post-baccalaureate program.
 She hopes to attend a neuroscience PhD program next year.
 Outside of lab work, Madison enjoys reading, painting, and playing with her cat.

 Post Doctoral Scholars